sheesh19/full-day-html-css-workshop/README.md

 ### Challenge 1 | HTML
-1. Create a folder in your explorer/finder for the files we will create today.
-2. Inside of your folder, create an `index.html` file.
-Open it with your text editor.
+1. Clone or download this repository (you can use your command line or download it directly to your desktop).
-3. Now that you have it open, make sure you have the following code to start your document:
+3. Now that you have the file structure, open it in your text editor, make sure you have the following code to start your document:
 ```
 <!DOCTYPE html>
 <html>